 We all have reasons for painting, but why do we paint?

 We paint what we see around us.
 We express what we feel.
 If something amazes us, we want to paint it!
 We paint what we like or maybe it's something that bothers us.
-We may paint what we dream about.
+We may paint what we dream about or see in visions.

-Painting is our opportunity to create something that didn't exist before, an entirely new thing.
+Painting is our opportunity to create something that didn't exist before.
+We get to create an entirely new thing.
 It's our chance to make a contribution to the world.

 Paintings express what think, feel and dream about.
 If we can't say it with words, we can say it in a painting.